msqr1/importizer/README.md

 - Takes you on the way to modularizing your codebase by reducing lots of trivial work.
 - **The only thing left to do is manually choosing what to export**.

-importizer supports two modularization scheme:
+importizer supports two modularization mode:
-- **Complete modularization**: You want to ditch header-based code altogether and embrace C++ modules.
+- **Complete**: You want to ditch header-based code altogether and embrace C++ modules.
 This is the default.
-- **Transtitional modularization**: You want to have both a header-based interface and a module-based one for backward compatibility, facilitating a gradual switch.
-You can opt in by specifing `[Transitional]` in the setting file or `transitional` on the command line.
+- **Transtitional**: You want to have both a header-based interface and a module-based one for backward compatibility, facilitating a gradual switch.
+You can opt in by specifing `[Transitional]` in the setting file or `transitional` on the start of the command line.

 Requirements:
 - Code and options are valid UTF-8.